eGovPDX/zendesk-data-analysis/README.md

 The data is currently used by the PDX 311 Customer Service Program to provide internal dashboards and metrics on issue resolution.

 ## Note
-Files within the `data` folder contain user-generated data (e.g. descriptions of graffiti), and therefore may contain offensive language.
+Files within the `data` folder contain user-provided informatoin (e.g., descriptions of graffiti), and therefore may contain offensive language.